Who we are

 I'm Luke and Elizabeth's daughter.
 I'm eight.
 I like to play with my pets Sparky the dog and my Guinea Pigs.
 I think the guinea pigs will like it there too as we can take them out in their cage to get some yummy grass.
-I'm looking forward to living in cohousing and having lots of space to play in the woods.
-I'm really really looking forward to building some cool tree houses.
+I love living at Forgebank, we've been waiting a long time and it's great to be able to go swim in the reiver so easily.
+Friends love to visit us here.
+I keep nagging my parents to start building a tree house.
 At the moment I'm really into skyping with friends all over the world while playing Minecraft.
 I also love putting on shows with my local friends.^ top

 I am a freelance software developer and a musician.
 I love to cook food for friends and family.
 Cooking for 40 in the common house is a bit more of a challenge but very rewarding when it all goes well.
 I've already sung in the common house at our first new year's eve party, and at our next one I'm hoping it will be with a cohousing band – just one of the many projects I hope will come to fruition over the coming months of living here.

 I came to Forgebank because I believe that for its collective survival and individual well-being the human race has to learn to share a whole lot better than it does right now, and joining Lancaster Cohousing gives me a great opportunity to act on that belief.
 An eco home and a river view to wake up to each morning are welcome additional incentives.